Manually Handling Withdrawals in Virtual Accounts (VA)

 Important

 - If a mistake occurs when creating or storing a withdrawal in the VA ledger, it can be deleted and retried.
-See this article for details.
+Check this article for addtional details.

-- Withdrawals from a VA deposit address can be automated using Blockchain Operations, ensuring they are properly logged in the VA ledger.
+- Withdrawals from a VA deposit address can be automated using the VA Blockchain Operationsendpoints, ensuring they are properly logged in the VA ledger.

 Warning